 - Appreciate ethics and professionalism in projects and the need to comply with rigorous standards of behaviour

 Would you like to become a Certified Associate in Project Management?

 Attending all project management workshops we offer allows you become a Certified Associate in Project Management (CAPM).
 To be able to take the exam to achieve this qualification you must attend all four workshops (Introduction, Intermediate and Advanced) – although you may have attended one or more in previous years.
 And there is also a one-day session to prepare you for taking the qualification.

 You will then be responsible for signing up to the exam and paying for this yourself.
 The exam cost is circa £230 ($300).
 There are two ways to take the exam: In a test centre (the nearest is on Kingsmead Square in Bath) or online.

 Taking the exam is not mandatory.
 You are very welcome to attend the project management workshops without taking the qualification.

 Main Campus (3W 4.7)

-Event Speaker/Organiser: David Bartholomew - Fistral Training Course Code: RSPMA Topic: Digital Capability: All UKPSF: All RDF: B - Personal Effectiveness Target Audience: Staff who Research
+Event Speaker/Organiser: David Bartholomew - Fistral Training Course Code: RSPMA Topic: UKPSF: All Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: All RDF: B - Personal Effectiveness Target Audience: Staff who Research

 Bookings are closed for this event.